 During the medieval era, from the twelfth to fifteenth centuries in particular, the most prominent and certainly the most famous European region for the production of luxury woollen cloth was the Low Countries (Flanders, Brabant, and Holland).
-Less well known is the fact that in the twelfth, thirteenth, and very early fourteenth centuries this region had been equally prominent for the production of an even wider range of much cheaper and lighter textiles, the majority of which were exported to the Mediterranean basin.1 The most prominent
+Less well known is the fact that in the twelfth, thirteenth, and very early fourteenth centuries this region had been equally prominent for the production of an even wider range of much cheaper and lighter textiles, the majority of which were exported to the Mediterranean basin.
+1 The most

-- Some aspects of this essay and the two tables were previously published in the far longer essay: John Munro, Three Centuries of Luxury Textile Consumption in the Low Countries and England, 1330-1570: Trends and Comparisons of Real Values of Woollen Broadcloths (Then and Now), in: Kathrine Vestergård Pedersen / Marie-Louise B. Nosch (eds.), The Medieval Broadcloth: Changing Trends in Fashions, Manufacturing and Consumption, Ancient Textile Series, Vol. 6, Oxford 2009, pp. 1-73. - See John Munro, Industrial Transformations in the North-West European Textile Trades, c.
-1290-c.
-1340: Economic Progress or Economic Crisis?, in: Bruce M. S. Campbell (ed.), Before the Black Death: Studies in the 'Crisis' of the Early Fourteenth Century, Manchester / New York 1991, pp. 110-48; John Munro, The "Industrial Crisis" of the English Textile were worsted-type says produced by sayetteries throughout England, the Low Countries and northern France (with very similar industries in Italy).
+1 See: John Munro, 'Industrial Transformations in the North-West European Textile Trades, c.
+1290 - c.
+1340: Economic Progress or Economic Crisis?' in Bruce M. S. Campbell, ed., Before the Black Death: Studies in the 'Crisis' of the Early Fourteenth Century (Manchester and New York: Manchester University Press, 1991), pp. 110 - 48; John Munro, 'The "Industrial Crisis" of the English Textile Towns, 1290 - 1330', Thirteenth-Century England: VII, ed.
+Michael Prestwich, Richard Britnell, and Robin Frame (Woodbridge, UK: Boydell Academic Press, 1999), pp. 103-41; Patrick Chorley, 'The Cloth Exports of Flanders and prominent were worsted-type says produced by sayetteries throughout England, the Low Countries and northern France (with very similar industries in Italy).

-As I have contended in other recent publications, the international trade in textiles underwent very disruptive and deleterious structural changes in latermedieval Europe: principally from the spreading stain of warfare - international, regional, and local of civil wars - beginning in the 1290s, and continuing directly into the Hundred Years' War (1337-1453).
+As I have contended in other recent publications, the international trade in textiles underwent very disruptive and deleterious structural changes in later-medieval Europe: principally from the spreading stain of warfare - international, regional, and local of civil wars - beginning in the 1290s, and continuing directly into the Hundred Years' War (1337-1453).
 In essence, warfare and its political consequences, combined with a dramatic fall in population after the Black Death, raised the transaction costs of long-distance trade - in terms of transportation, protection, and marketing costs - while also raising the taxation of trade, to often prohibitive levels.
 Indeed, those rising transaction costs virtually eliminated the long-distance commerce in the cheaper textiles from north-west Europe to the far distant Mediterranean basin, all the more so since transaction costs are a function of scale economies, now much reduced by demographic decline.

 That was all the more true for those who produced cheap textiles that lacked any distinguishing features, and were indeed undistinguishable from almost identical products produced in the Mediterranean basin itself.
 Necessarily acting as 'price takers', these northern producers thus were unable to raise prices to compensate for rising transaction costs.

-Producers of luxury woollens, on the other hand, had always striven to differentiate their products by distinguishing superior quality over those of their competitors.
+Producers of luxury woollens, on the other, had always striven to differentiate their products by distinguishing superior quality over those of their competitors.
 Thus acting as 'price-makers', in the context of 'monopolistic competition', they were better able to raise their prices (for a much smaller, wealthier market); and in any event, rising transaction costs were a far smaller proportion of final retail prices.
-Consequently, the late-medieval Low Countries experienced a major reorientation in textile production and trade away from the sayetteries to an overwhelming concentration on heavy-weight luxury woollens, whose chief markets came to be those in the Baltic and northern Europe.
-Since the single most important component of luxury woollen was fine English wool, the Low Countries' draperies had no choice but to accept, from the 1330s, increasingly extortionate taxation of English wool exports.2
+Consequently, the late-medieval Low Countries experienced a major reorientation in textile production and trade away from the sayetteries to an overwhelming concentration on heavy-weight luxury woollens, whose

-Towns, 1290-1330, Thirteenth-Century England: VII, ed.
-Michael Prestwich, Richard Britnell, and Robin Frame, Woodbridge, UK 1999, pp. 103-41; Patrick Chorley, The Cloth Exports of Flanders and Northern France During the Thirteenth Century: A Luxury Trade?, Economic History Review, Second Series, 40/3, (1987), pp. 349-79; Patrick Chorley, English Cloth Exports During the Thirteenth and Early Fourteenth Centuries: The Continental Evidence, Historical Research: The Bulletin of the Institute of Historical Research, 61:144 (1988), pp. 1-10; Wendy Childs, The English Export Trade in Cloth in the Fourteenth Century, in: Richard Britnell / John Hatcher (eds.), Progress and Problems in Medieval England: Essays in Honour of Edward Miller, Cambridge / New York 1996, pp. 121-47.
+Northern France During the Thirteenth Century: A Luxury Trade?', Economic History Review, 2nd ser.
+40:3 (August 1987), 349-79; Patrick Chorley, 'English Cloth Exports During the Thirteenth and Early Fourteenth Centuries: the Continental Evidence', Historical Research: The Bulletin of the Institute of Historical Research, 61:144 (February 1988), 1-10; Wendy Childs, 'The English Export Trade in Cloth in the Fourteenth Century,' in Richard Britnell and John Hatcher, eds., Progress and Problems in Medieval England: Essays in Honour of Edward Miller (Cambridge and New York, 1996), pp. 121-47.